I am a medical student who loves to write, research, and paint.

 Black cohosh (Actaea racemosa) is native to the Eastern North American forests.
 It has a long history of use by Native Americans to treat many diseases, including hives, constipation, rheumatism, fatigue, sore throats, colds, cough, back pain, menstrual cramps, menopause, and malaria.
 The gnarled, black root is harvested, dried, and ground to a powder, which is used in various herbal medicines such as capsules, tablets, tinctures, liquid extracts, and teas.
 Black cohosh can also be used fresh.
 This article discusses the medicinal uses of black cohosh, its active ingredients, side effects, and recommended dosages.

 Black cohosh root contains phytoestrogens.
 Phytoestrogens can mimic estrogens that occur naturally in the body.
 It also contains glycosides that have been shown to be useful in suppressing a hormone responsible for causing decreased levels of estrogen in the female body during midlife.
 Taken as a supplement during pre-menopause and menopause, black cohosh root causes an estrogenic effect, which may help relieve menopausal symptoms during this phase of life.
-It does not affect blood levels of follicle stimulating hormone.
-Current hormone replacement therapies cause a reduction in follicle stimulating hormone, which is connected to a high risk of ovarian and breast cancer.
+It does not affect blood levels of follicle-stimulating hormones.
+Current hormone replacement therapies cause a reduction in follicle-stimulating hormones, which is connected to a high risk of ovarian and breast cancer.
 Black cohosh root also contains alkaloids and salicylic acid.
 Salicylic acid is a basic building block of aspirin.

 Menopausal, Premenopausal, and Menstrual Irregularity Relief